disarm-platform/docs/api-docs/Using-DiSARM-API-from-R-tutorial.md

 The DiSARM API uses JSON as a standard for inputs and outputs, i.e. data have to be sent to the DiSARM API as JSON and will be returned as JSON.
-Some functions accept URLs to JSON.
+Some functions accept URLs to JSON files.
 In which case, the JSON input can contain the URL.

 Handling JSON objects in R is most easily done using lists.
 As an